redis/redis-doc/docs/manual/data-types/data-types-tutorial.md

     > type mykey
     none

-Redis expires: keys with limited time to live
----
+## Key expiration

-Before continuing with more complex data structures, we need to discuss another feature which works regardless of the value type, and is called **Redis expires**.
-Basically you can set a timeout for a key, which is a limited time to live.
-When the time to live elapses, the key is automatically destroyed, exactly as if the user called the `DEL` command with the key.
+Before moving on, we should look at an important Redis feature that works regardless of the type of value you're storing: key expiration.
+Key expiration lets you set a timeout for a key, also known as a "time to live", or "TTL".
+When the time to live elapses, the key is automatically destroyed.

-A few quick info about Redis expires:
+A few important notes about key expiration:

 * They can be set both using seconds or milliseconds precision.
 * However the expire time resolution is always 1 millisecond.
 * Information about expires are replicated and persisted on disk, the time virtually passes when your Redis server remains stopped (this means that Redis saves the date at which a key will expire).

-Setting an expire is trivial:
+Use the `EXPIRE` command to set a key's expiration:

     > set key some-value
     OK